Go to main content

 • Salary satisfaction rate measured in internal surveys (eNPS)

-Labor Code and Contractual Obligations
+Labor Code and contractual obligations

 • AES (advanced electronic signature): recommended for sensitive contractual amendments

-Protection of Salary Data (GDPR)
+Protection of salary data (GDPR)

-Salary Transparency and Directive 2023/970
+Salary transparency and Directive 2023/970

-Use Cases: Compensation Management in Practice
+Use Scenarios: Compensation Management in Practice

 Conclusion